French Mortgage Advice for Overseas Buyers

 As with any mortgage, a large amount of documentation is required to process an application.
 Providing all the required documents are supplied in a timely fashion and the application is filled out fully, a mortgage offer will usually be made within 3 - 4 weeks.
 Interestingly, one cannot accept a loan offer until the set cooling off period has expired, the banks want buyers to think properly about their decision before accepting their offer.

 Life Insurance for French Mortgages

 Life Insurance must be taken out to cover 99.9% of French mortgages.
 Standard French procedure is to arrange this cover at the same time as the mortgage and many lenders will only accept application if this is the case.
-You don't have to use the lenders loan insurance, apply for a mortgage insurance quote here
+You don't have to use the lenders loan insurance, apply for a mortgage or loan insurance

 To discuss your mortgage requirements, French insurance

 or other financial needs

 simply fill out the form on this page.